jeanadam/todolists/README.md

 ### Functional Requirements

    The basic version of this app was developed as part of a class assignment for the Coursera Course "Ruby On Rails", offered by John Hopkins University (JHU).
+It was than expanded for better astetics, performance and functionality.

-#### Last Updated: 2016-11-14
+#### Last Updated: 2016-12-03